sleeper/happyprez/README.markdown

 * Common and general layout of the presentation
 * List of slides

-Each slide is introduced by a set of meta-tags (!SLIDE) and can have dedicated styles, transitions, background.
+Each slide is introduced by a set of meta-tags (@slide) and can have dedicated styles, transitions, background.

 The following styles are implemented:

-* transparent
+* transparent: transparent slide
-* centercontent
-* centertext
-* out
+* centercontent: center content of the slide
+* centertext: center ext on the slide
 * segue
 * image
 * blueprint